-There are two surrender options in blackjack, Early surrender, and Late Surrender.
+There are two options when it comes to this strategy: Early surrender, and Late Surrender.

-The practice of early blackjack surrender in blackjack is not a common one because casinos don’t like it.
-Make sure you understand the particular casino’s policy regarding early surrender in blackjack.
+The practice of early surrender is not a common one because casinos don’t like it.
 Early surrender is when you opt out of the hand before the dealer checks for blackjack.
 It is the most advantageous form of surrender and the house likes to keep its edge.
-If early surrender is allowed in your game, the best scenario would have you surrender in blackjack when the dealer has an ace and you have hard 5-7, 12-17, or pairs of 3, 6s, 7s, or 8s.
+If early surrender is allowed in your game, the best scenario would have you surrender when the dealer has an ace and you have hard 5-7, 12-17, or pairs of 3, 6s, 7s, or 8s.

 When to Surrender in Blackjack

 The main factor in determining whether to surrender in blackjack is the cards that the dealer is showing.
 If, based on the cards showing, it doesn’t look like your hand will beat the dealer’s, then taking a surrender can mean the difference between staying in the game or losing.